In-N-Out Burger: First generation

 In-N-Out Burger's first location was opened in the Los Angeles suburb of Baldwin Park, California, in 1948 by the Snyders at the southwest corner of what is now the intersection of Interstate 10 and Francisquito Avenue.
 The restaurant was the first drive-thru hamburger stand in California, allowing drivers to place orders via a two-way speaker system.
 This was a new and unique idea, since in post-World War II California, carhops were used to take orders and serve food.

-The second In-N-Out was on the corner of Azusa Canyon Road and San Bernardino Road, the third was in Pasadena and the fourth was opened west of the intersection of Grand Avenue and Arrow Highway in Covina, California, in the late 1950s.
-The company remained a relatively small southern California chain until the 1970s.
+In 1951, a second In-N-Out was opened in Covina, California, west of the intersection of Grand Avenue and Arrow Highway.
+The company remained a relatively small Southern California chain until the 1970s.
 The Snyders managed their first restaurants closely to ensure quality was maintained.
 The chain had 18 restaurants when Harry Snyder died in 1976, at the age of 63.

 Second generation

 In 1976, 24-year-old Rich Snyder became the company president after his father's death.
 Along with his brother Guy, Rich had begun working in his father's In-N-Outs at an early age.
 Over the next 20 years, the chain experienced a period of rapid growth under Rich's leadership, expanding to 93 restaurants.

-In June 1988, In-N-Out opened its 50th location which was located in Thousand Palms, California.
+In June 1988, In-N-Out opened its 50th location, in Thousand Palms, California.

-The first location outside of the Los Angeles metropolitan area was opened in San Diego County in 1990, the 57th location in the chain.
-In 1992, In-N-Out opened its first non-Southern California restaurant in Las Vegas, Nevada.
-Its first Northern California location was opened the following year in Modesto.
+The first location outside of the Los Angeles metropolitan area opened in San Diego County in 1990, the 57th location in the chain.
+In 1992, In-N-Out opened its first non-Southern California restaurant, in Las Vegas, Nevada.
+Its first Northern California location opened the following year in Modesto.
 Expansion then spread to Northern California, including the San Francisco Bay Area, while additional Las Vegas-area restaurants were added.
-However, after opening store 93 In-N-Out in Fresno, California, on December 15, 1993, Rich Snyder and four other passengers died in a plane crash on approach to John Wayne Airport in Orange County, California.
+After opening the 93rd In-N-Out store in Fresno, California, on December 15, 1993, Rich Snyder and four other passengers died in a plane crash on approach to John Wayne Airport in Orange County, California.
 The charter aircraft they were on had been following a Boeing 757 in for landing, became caught in its wake turbulence, and crashed.
 The ensuing crash investigation led to the Federal Aviation Administration requirement for an adequate distance between heavy aircraft and following light aircraft to allow wake turbulence to diminish.

-Upon Rich Snyder's death in 1993, Guy Snyder assumed the presidency and continued the company's aggressive expansion until he died from an overdose of painkillers in 1999.
+Upon Rich Snyder's death, Guy Snyder assumed the presidency in January 1994 and continued the company's aggressive expansion until he died from an overdose of painkillers in 1999.
 Under his leadership, In-N-Out's 100th location was opened in Gilroy, California on November 10, 1994.
-He was president for six years, expanding In-N-Out from 93 to 140 locations.
+He was president for nearly six years, expanding In-N-Out from 93 to 140 locations.
 His mother Esther subsequently took over the presidency.